-If you haven't already paid the filing fee, you must do so now.
+If you haven't already paid the filing fee, you must do so now unless your client was permitted to proceed in forma pauperis by the district court and that has not been revoked.
 See "Pay the Filing Fee or Request a Waiver," above.